michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Advanced queries: Supports SQL with time-series specific functions.
 * Continuous Aggregates: Enables efficient pre-aggregation of data for fast queries.
 * Flexible retention and compression: Easily drop or compress old data while preserving aggregate summaries (which can also be compressed)
 * Changes to the data are up to your will.
-You can rename entities, import data from other systems.
+You can import data from other systems, rename entities.
 For example, you can import consumed energy data offered by the provider from time periods HA system did not measure house consumption, etc.
 * On-the-fly data transformation like filtering, renaming, unit conversion, and more.

 Bonus: Grafana can bring all this data to life with interactive dashboards right from the start.